 The firm is large enough to provide a wide variety of services, but small enough to provide personalized attention to the needs of each client.
-Thank you for you interest in Stahlberg, Taylor & Associates, please don’t hesitate to contact us with questions you have about the accounting, tax preparation, payroll, and business consulting services we offer.
+Thank you for you interest in Stahlberg, Manuel & Associates, please don’t hesitate to contact us with questions you have about the accounting, tax preparation, payroll, and business consulting services we offer.

 Steve Stahlberg, Jessica Manuel, and the team

 March 21, 2020 UPDATE FOR THE CORONAVIRUS COVID-19 AND FILING DEADLINES:

 Our office is remaining open to clients for the time-being, but if you have an appointment and would prefer to change it to a phone conference or skype interview, please call our office at 406-257-8399 and the receptionist will be happy to help you.
 We are being diligent to clean doors and other surfaces to help minimize the risk of spreading infections or colds.
 We are also providing hand sanitizer in our conference rooms and front counter for clients and staff to use as needed.
 We would like to encourage you to use electronic communication when possible, for your own protection and the protection of others.
 If you would prefer to email or fax your information to us, please use the following contact information:

 FILING AND PAYMENT DEADLINES FOR THE IRS AND THE STATE OF MONTANA, updated March 21, 2020:

 Both the IRS and the state of Montana have now extended the filing deadline and date to pay income taxes from April 15, 2020 to July 15, 2020.